syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Start the editing of the specified label of the given node
+Start the editing of the specified label

 <table class="params">
 <thead>